Exawind/openturbine/_sources/theory/rb-springs.rst.txt

 nonlinear springs.
 The model configuration is appropriate for modeling the DeepCWind floating platform.

-The generalied model degrees of freedom are
+The generalized model degrees of freedom are

 .. math::